Roots Hall

 Roots Hall is a football stadium located in Southend-on-Sea, Essex, England.
 The stadium is the home ground of the National League team Southend United.
-With a capacity of 12,392, however currently restricted to 10,508, Roots Hall is the largest football stadium in Essex.
-During the early 21st century there was lengthy discussion of a new 22,000-seat stadium at Fossetts Farm, but a change of ownership in 2024 ended prospects of that development, with the new owners instead pursuing redevelopment of Roots Hall.
+With a capacity of 12,392, however currently restricted to 11,409, Roots Hall is the largest football stadium in Essex.
+During the early 21st century there was lengthy discussion of a new 22,000-seat stadium at Fossetts Farm, but a change of club ownership in 2024 ended prospects of that development, with the new Southend United owners instead planning a redevelopment of Roots Hall, part-funded by housing developments at Fossetts Farm.

 History

 Pre-Roots Hall (1900s–1940s)

 The site now occupied by Roots Hall is where Southend United had originally played their home games on their formation in 1906.
 Upon the outbreak of the First World War the area was designated for storage and Southend were forced out.
 After the war the club elected to move to a new ground at the Kursaal and Roots Hall first became a quarry for sand then a tipping site.